menu icon

 Freezing

-To freeze uncooked pierogi place them on top of a floured sheet and freeze for 2 hours then transfer into a freezer bag/plastic container and freeze for up to 3 months.
-Cook from frozen.
+• Uncooked pierogi: arrange on top of a floured tray and freeze for 2 hours then transfer into a freezer bag/plastic container and freeze for up to 3 months.
+Cook from frozen (they will need 5-6 minutes).

-To freeze cooked pierogi cool them completely first then arrange individual portions in small trays (brush the pierogi thoroughly with a little oil beforehand).
-Cover tightly with plastic wrap and freeze for up to 3 months.
+• Cooked pierogi: cool completely first then arrange individual portions in small trays (brush the pierogi thoroughly with a little oil/butter beforehand).
+Cover tightly with plastic wrap (alternatively use an airtight container) and freeze for up to 3 months.
 Defrost in the fridge overnight before reheating.

 • Blueberry Pierogi ('Z Jagodami')